reddimohan/flask-rest-api-barebones-with-authentication/README.md

 ```sh
 pip install -r requirements.txt
 ```
-5. Install Mongodb or You can create the database in the MongoCloud for free, click [here][mongo-cloud] to get free account
+5. Install Mongodb in local machine OR You can create the database in the MongoCloud for free, click [here][mongo-cloud] to get free account
+    `Note: If you have installed MongoDB locally you can follow 6th step otherwise ignore`
 6. Setup password for mongo
     * Go to mongo console by using `mongo`
     * Execute below queries